 Table 27.
-Subscription Matching Statuses
+Subscription Matching Messages

-Status Description Action Unsupported Part Number The detected part number is unknown or unsupported.
+Message Туре Description Action Unsupported part number detected Debug The detected part number is unknown or unsupported.
 Call SUSE support and open a Service Request ticket to have the part number added to the product.
-Physical Guest A client is reporting as virtual, but could be a physical client.
+Physical system is reported as virtual guest, please check hardware data Debug A client is reporting as virtual, but could be a physical client.
 Check the client hardware data.
-Guest with Unknown Host A virtual client has an unknown host.
+Virtual guest has unknown host, assuming it is a physical system Warning A virtual client has an unknown host.
+During the matching process, it was treated as a physical system.
+This might translate into a wrong subscription assignment.
 Check the virtual host manager (VHM) configuration to ensure it is reporting correctly.
 For Linux-based hosts using libvirt, check that the host is registered, and that the virtual host system type is set correctly.
-Unknown CPU Count Unable to determine how many CPUs a client has.
-Uyuni will default to 16 CPUs.
+System has an unknown number of sockets, assuming 16 Warning Unable to determine how many CPUs a client has.
+Uyuni used the default value of 16 CPUs every time the number was relevant for matching a subscription.
+This might translate into a wrong subscription assignment.
 Schedule a hardware refresh on this client.
+Two subscriptions with the same part number are in a bundle Informational Two subscriptions were identified to be part of a bundle and, as result, they were merged together during the computation process.
+No actions needed.